apache/openwhisk-deploy-kube/kubernetes/invoker/README.md

 ```
 ## Kubernetes Host Linux Versions

-Unfortunitaly when Deploying OpenWhisk on Kubernetes it currently mounts some
+Unfortunately when Deploying OpenWhisk on Kubernetes it currently mounts some
 of the host OS files for the Invoker process and needs to make some assumptions.
 Because of this, some failures are known to happen on certain Linux versions,
 like CoreOs.
 If you see an error like: